duojs/duo/docs/api.md

 duo.entry('main.js');
 ```

-You can also specify the entry by passing in a source `string` and file `type` like so:
+You can also specify the entry by passing in a source `source` and file `type` like so:

 ```js
 var source = 'var a = 0;'